 Do you love to talk your favorite designer brands up to friends and family?
 Are you always searching for the latest fashion news and sample sales?
 If so, you might consider starting your own fashion public relations business.
 Fashion PR is a difficult field to break into, but with the right skill set and connections, you can help designers and other fashion businesses get noticed by the media and fashionistas.

 In an article on PR Couture, entrepreneur Jonathan Leger writes that there are several key components to success as a fashion PR professional.
-You must first be able to create a strong brand for your clients to differentiate them from other designers.
-You must also know how to work with fashion editors to get magazine placements, and with models and celebrities to get your clients' work in the public eye.
-You should also have a keen understanding of media trends and be able to prove the value of your work.
+You must create a strong brand for your clients to differentiate them from other designers, know how to work with fashion editors to get magazine placements and with models and celebrities to get your clients' work in the public eye, have a keen understanding of media trends and can prove the value of your work.

-As with any PR job, Leger noted that fashion publicists have to be ready to put out fires and handle any crises that arise from unhappy clients, models or editors.
+As with any PR job, Leger noted that fashion publicists must be ready to put out fires and handle any crises that arise from unhappy clients, models or editors.